logchimp/docs/docs/cli/help.md

 ---
-title: help
+title: logchimp help
-description: Use the help command to access the list of possible `logchimp-cli` commands when required.
 ---

+Use the help command to access the list of possible `logchimp-cli` commands when required.

 ```bash
 USAGE